NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Volume can be adjusted on left FR29 radio panel (the smaller knob).
 Ground collision warning (including the displays/HUD arrows) can be switched off on the navpanel.
 G-force (loadfactor) warning threshold can be changed on DAP, REG address 52.
+The GVV circuit breaker can disable g-force, low-speed and AoA warnings.

 Aural information tones